section-engineering-education/engineering-education/content/articles/Writing-a-Flutter-Web-Plugin/index.md

 ### Introduction
 In addition to mobile, Flutter's `web support` enables a seamless online experience.
-You can now create apps for both iOS and Android and web apps using the same codebase, thanks to Flutter's flexibility.
-Flutter programming created in Dart can be converted to run on the web in this situation because it is a similar framework and the web is just another device target.
+For example, you can now create apps for both iOS and Android, and web Flutter apps can be converted to run on the web in this situation because it is a similar framework and the web is just another device target.

-In addition to translating Dart to JavaScript, adding web functionality to Flutter requires creating Flutter's fundamental graphics layer on top of conventional browser APIs.I'll teach you how to make a Flutter plugin web-enabled.
+In addition to translating Dart to JavaScript, adding web functionality to Flutter requires creating Flutter's fundamental graphics layer on top of conventional browser APIs.
+I will take you through making the Flutter plugin web-enabled.
-The critical difference between the old and new approaches to building Flutter plugins different packages for platform-specific implementations.
-This is how a `federated plugin` is implemented.

-Anyone can add support for additional platforms without you having to do it yourself using the federated plugin architecture.
+Anyone can add support for additional platforms using the federated plugin architecture.
 In contrast to a package, a plugin only contains Dart code, while a package only contains Native code.
 If a package wishes to, it can use plugins.
 However, it will still be considered a package.

 ### Platform interface
-It is the process of abstracting what the plugin package to be implemented via its platforms,  Abstraction of how the plugin package communicated with the platform implementation, and its replacement by a description of what the plugin package wanted from the platform.
+It is the process of abstracting what plugin package is to be implemented via its platforms,  Abstraction of how the plugin package communicates with the platform implementation, and its replacement by a description of what the plugin package wants from the platform.

 ### Creating the platform interface package
 In the other example, the plugin sits in a directory like packages/URL launcher in the flutter/plugins directory GitHub repository.
-First, we'll develop the platform interface package and restructure the code to use a federated plugin directory arrangement.
-What we are actually doing is creating a directory that contains not just the plugin package but also the platform interface and web packages.
+First, we will develop the platform interface package and restructure the code to use a federated plugin directory arrangement.

+We are creating a directory that contains not just the plugin package but also the platform interface and web packages.
 For example, the URL launcher plugin can be moved to a federated subfolder in the packages/ directory.

 Run the following code in the current directory you created earlier to create the platform interface package.